 Postfix cheat sheet¶

 Postfix is a mail transfer agent (MTA).
-We recommend it over exim4 just because we have a cheat sheet for it.
-There have been long debates on what (if any) should be the default MTA for Debian (more).
+We prefer it over exim4 just because we have a cheat sheet for it.
+There have been long debates on what (if any) should be the default MTA for a Debian system (more).

 This will automatically uninstall exim4.